 - Pipeline parameters declared in the setup configuration must also be declared in the continuation configuration.
 These parameters can be used at continuation time.

-For a basic example on how to use setup workflows for dynamic configuration generation, see the Configuration Cookbook.
+For a basic example on how to use setup workflows for dynamic configuration generation, see the Using Dynamic Configuration how-to guide.

 Dynamic configuration FAQs